Aboriginal Peoples Television Network

-The Aboriginal Peoples Television Network (APTN, stylized aptn) is a Canadian specialty channel.
-Established in 1992 and maintained by governmental funding to broadcast in Canada's northern territories, APTN acquired a national broadcast licence in 1999.
-It airs and produces programs made by, for and about Indigenous peoples in Canada and the United States.
-Based in Winnipeg, Manitoba, it is the first network by and for North American indigenous peoples.
+Aboriginal Peoples Television Network (APTN) is a group of Canadian specialty television channels based in Winnipeg, Manitoba.
+The channels broadcast programming produced by or highlighting Indigenous peoples in Canada, including arts, cultural, documentary, entertainment, and news and current affairs programming.

+Established in 1992 as Television Northern Canada (TVNC) to broadcast in Canada's northern territories, TVNC received a CRTC license as a television network in 1999—requiring that it be carried by all television providers nationwide.
+It relaunched as APTN on September 1, 1999.
+APTN was previously carried on terrestrial television, particularly in Northern Canada and the Inuit communities of Newfoundland and Labrador and Quebec.

+As of September 2024, APTN operates two channels: the first—branded as APTN—carries programming produced in English and French, while a second channel known as APTN Languages primarily broadcasts programming produced in Indigenous languages (which is provided with subtitles in either English or French).

 History

 Establishment

 In 1980, the Canadian Radio-Television and Telecommunications Commission (CRTC) issued the Therrien Committee Report.
 In that report, the committee concluded that northern Indigenous peoples had increasing interest in developing their own media services and that the government has a responsibility to ensure support in broadcasting of Indigenous cultures and languages.
 The committee recommended measures to enable northern native people to use broadcasting to support their languages and cultures.

 The Canadian government created the Northern Broadcasting Policy, issued on March 10, 1983.
 It laid out principles to develop Northern native-produced programming.
 The policy included support for what was called the Northern Native Broadcast Access Program, a funded program to produce radio and/or television programs in First Peoples' languages to reflect their cultural perspectives.

 Soon after the program's creation, problems were recognized in the planned program distribution via satellite.
 In January 1987, Canadian aboriginal and Northern broadcasters met in Yellowknife, Northwest Territories to form a non-profit consortium to establish a Pan-Northern television distribution service.
 In 1988, the Canadian government gave the organizers $10 million to establish the network.
 The application for the new service, initially known as Television Northern Canada (TVNC), was approved by the CRTC in 1991.
 The network officially launched on over-the-air signals to the Canadian territories and far northern areas of the provinces on January 21, 1992.